-The web is changing every day, and new things become popular while others will be from the past and no one will talk about them anymore.
-But, search engine ranking still one of the most important topics and lots of people still confuse between things like a dedicated IP from their shared hosting, and SEO.
+The web is changing every day, and new things become popular when others are from the past, and no one will talk about them anymore.
+But, search engine ranking is still one of the most important topics, and lots of people are still confused between things like a dedicated IP from their shared hosting, and SEO.

 In many cases, newbies and even advanced webmasters can make the wrong decision, and lose lots of benefits that can help their sites.
 Today, I’ll talk about the cases when your site should get its own dedicated IP address.

 Cases to get your own dedicated IP address